 Take Inderal exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

 Adults may take Inderal with or without food, but take it the same way each time.

-This medicine can cause unusual results with certain medical tests.
+Propranolol can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using Inderal.